Hazaras: Language

+The words Hazāragi, Āzargi, and Azargi in Hazaragi Persian and written in Nastaliq.

 The Hazaras speak Dari and Hazaragi, eastern dialects of the Persian language.

-According to the Encyclopaedia of Islam, Hazaragi is a dialect of Persian infused with many Turkic and some Mongolic words or loanwords.
+According to the Encyclopaedia of Islam, Hazaragi is a dialect of Persian, infused with many Turkic and some Mongolic words.
 The Encyclopædia Britannica describes Hazaragi as an eastern variety of Persian containing numerous Mongolic and Turkic words.
 Similarly, Encyclopaedia Iranica notes that Hazaras speak a Persian dialect with many Turkic and some Mongolic words.
 Other sources describe the Hazara population as speaking Persian with some Mongolic words.
 An Iranica article on the language of Hazaras states that the dialect consists of three linguistic layers: (1) pre-Mongol Persian, with its own substratum; (2) Mongolian; and (3) modern Tajiki, preserving elements of both (1) and (2).
 The primary difference between Persian and Hazaragi lies in the accent.
 Despite these variations, Hazaragi remains mutually intelligible with Dari, the official language of Afghanistan.

-According to Dr. Lutfi Temirkhanov, a Doctor of Sciences, the ancestors of the Hazaras were originally Mongol-speaking.
+According to scholar Lutfi Temirkhanov, the ancestors of the Hazaras were originally Mongol-speaking.
 However, following their resettlement, they began to intermingle with Persian- and Turkic-speaking populations.
 Temirkhanov explains, "Hordes of Mongol princes and feudal lords found themselves in a Persian-speaking environment; they mixed with them, were influenced by Persian-Tajik culture, and gradually adopted the Persian language."
-Sayed Askar Mousavi, however, questions the theory that these military units were permanently settled by direct order of Genghis Khan or his commanders in what is now Hazarajat.
-He argues that no known primary sources support such a claim, and views this interpretation as lacking historical foundation.
+Sayed Askar Mousavi, however, questioned the theory that these military units were permanently settled by direct order of Genghis Khan or his commanders in what is now Hazarajat.
+He argues that no known primary sources support such a claim and that this interpretation lacks a historical foundation.
 Nevertheless, a number of other historians maintain that Mongol military garrisons were indeed left behind in the region following the 13th-century invasions, and that these settlements played a significant role in the ethnogenesis of the Hazara people.
-According to Rashid al-Din, the Mongols established permanent military units across Central Asia, including in Khorasan.
+According to Rashid al-Din Hamadani, the Mongols established permanent military units across Central Asia, including in Khorasan.
 He specifically mentions a commander named Tumay, who was stationed as a military governor (amir) in Khorasan, indicating long-term garrison activity in the area.